What is this stage of local plan making

 Do your streets suffer from congestion and pollution - locally grown food reduces food miles and improves air quality.
 In hot summers are older people suffering from lack of fresh air and high urban temperatures - vegetated open spaces reduce the urban heat island effect.
 Does storm rainwater rush off roofs onto hard surfaces washing pollution straight into local streams - permeable surfaces of food growing spaces and the harvesting of rainwater contribute to sustainable drainage; and even in high density developments - green roofs provide accessible open space.

-Carbon reduction: In Scotland, grants are being distributed to encourage food growing and reduce the impact of climate change. - These case studies are strong on evaluation and the data they collect may help you make your case locally.
+Carbon reduction: In Scotland, grants are being distributed to encourage food growing and reduce the impact of climate change.
+They are strong on evaluation and the data they published in their Climate Literacy Guide may help you make your case locally.
 For example they estimate a 100m2 allotment community garden will produce 300 Kg of food, reducing carbon emissions by 12.18 tonnes CO2e over 10 years.

 Green infrastructure / Open spaces / Environment